Lonmin deal stirs more South Africa mine strife

 The violence rekindled memories of apartheid-era clashes when police representing white-minority rulers fired on masses of blacks seeking freedom.
 This time it was the ANC government’s police, black and white, who shot the workers, all black.

-Lonmin shares rose more than 9 percent on news of the pay deal, but gave up most of those gains during the day as the reality of the extra costs to a company struggling with a shaky balance sheet and unprofitable mine shafts sank in.
+Lonmin shares rose more than 9 percent in early trade on news of the pay deal, but gave up most of those gains as the reality of the extra costs to a company struggling with a shaky balance sheet and unprofitable mine shafts sunk in.

 The wage deal could add 13 percent to the group’s recurrent costs, plus an additional $10 million for a one-off back-to-work bonus, Nomura said in a note.

-The end of the strike will give Lonmin a stronger hand in its refinancing talks with lenders, say analysts, who believe it can withstand higher wages despite its stretched balance sheet.

-Acting Chief Executive Simon Scott said Lonmin would be able to manage the hit to its finances: “I am not sure we’ve bought peace and I‘m not sure we’ve put a band-aid on here,” he told Talk Radio 702 in South Africa.
-“I would like to think that what we’ve done is something more sustainable.”

-While Lonmin had relative peace, police fired tear gas and stun grenades to disperse a crowd of men carrying traditional weapons, including spears, in a township at a nearby Anglo American Platinum (Amplats) mine outside the city of Rustenburg.
+Police clashed with a crowd of men carrying traditional weapons such as spears and machetes in a township at a nearby Anglo American Platinum (Amplats) mine outside the city of Rustenburg.

+Officers fired tear gas, stun grenades and rubber bullets to disperse an “illegal gathering”, police spokesman Dennis Adriao said.
+He had no information on any injuries.

 Platinum prices rose a little on Wednesday after falling 2.6 percent a day earlier on news of the Lonmin deal.